-- B1. analyse ways in which Canadian businesses have been affected by globalization: - B2. demonstrate an understanding of the factors that influence a country's ability to participate in international business; - B3. assess the effects of current trends in global business activity and economic conditions.
+B1. analyse ways in which Canadian businesses have been affected by globalization;

+B2. demonstrate an understanding of the factors that influence a country's ability to participate in international business;

+B3. assess the effects of current trends in global business activity and economic conditions.
-C. FACTORS INFLUENCING SUCCESS IN INTERNATIONAL MARKETS

-- C1. analyse the ways in which cultural factors influence international business methods and operations: - C2. assess the ways in which political, economic, and geographic factors influence international business methods and operations; - C3. identify and describe common mistakes made by businesses in international markets;
+C. FACTORS INFLUENCING SUCCESS IN INTERNATIONAL MARKETS By the end of this course, students will: C1. analyse the ways in which cultural factors influence international business methods and operations; C2. assess the ways in which political, economic, and geographic factors influence international business methods and operations;

+C3. identify and describe common mistakes made by businesses in international markets;